anuraagr-13/anuraagr-13/README.md

 ### Hi there!! 👋

 My name is Anuraag Ramesh.
 I am currently puruing my Master's in Data Science at University of Michigan, Ann Arbor.
-I have completed my undergraduate degree in Computer Science and Engineering from Vellore Institute of Technology, Vellore. **I am a data science enthusiast who is currently looking for summer research intern opportunities.**
+I have completed my undergraduate degree in Computer Science and Engineering from Vellore Institute of Technology, Vellore. **I am a data science enthusiast who is currently looking for full time job opportunities as a Data Scienctist/Analyst.**

 Ever since high school, the concept of utilizing data to generate insights and making predications, caught my attention.
 I have been looking forward to working in this domain and perform essential analysis on real-time data.
 Owing to my undergrad in Computer Science, I am extremely comfortable in using scripting languages like Python and R as well as SQL.
 I have also spent a lot of time programming in C, C++, and Java.

 ---

+💻 **Currently I am working as a Data Programmer Intern at the Education Policy Initiative affiliated with the Gerard R. Ford School of Public Policy**

+I am working on the data intake process to bring in education data (K-12 Student, Staff as well as Building) from the Michigan state to the EPI data repository to distribute to researchers.
+Further, I am collaborating to design and refine the logic of matching Personally Identifiable Information(PII) to survey data collected by researchers.
+My first project was to perform analysis for creating a Cleaned K-12 Grade for the EPI dataset to solve grade jumps, repeats and conflicts.
+---

 #### Languages:

-Python, SQL, R, Java, C++, JavaScript, SSIS, PySpark, Jupyter, Power BI
+Python, SQL, R, Java, C++, JavaScript, PySpark, Stata, Keras

+### Tools:

+ Jupyter, Power BI, SSIS, Tensorflow,  PyTorch

 ---

 #### Technical Knowledge:

 - Machine Learning
-- Tensorflow
-- Keras
 - Computer Vision
-- PyTorch
 - Deep Learning
 - Reinforcement Learning
+- Natural Langauge Processing

 ---

 #### Interests:

 My interests are in the following domains:
+- Data Analysis
 - Computer Vision
-- Natural Language Provessing
+- Natural Language Processing
 - Social Media Analysis (Computational Social Science)
     - Sentiment Analysis
-- Reinforcment Learning
+- Deep Learning
 - Internet of Things

 I have completed the following projects in certain domains: